itsarvindhere/binary-tree/010. Binary Tree Paths/Notes.md

 But, we can see that we also do not need the nodes {1} and {3} now.
 So, how to remove them?
 Well that's pretty simple.

 We know that node {2} is the "right" child of {1}.
 And since we covered {2}, it means we covered both the left and right children of {1} because this is a Pre Order traversal.
-So, it means {1} is of now use now because both its children have been traversed (let's assume that there were two children).
+So, it means {1} is of no use now because both its children have been traversed (let's assume that there were two children).

 Now, what about {3}?
 We see that for {3}, its left child is {1}.
 But, there is no right child.
 And since we removed {1}, it means we have already covered the left side of {3} as well so even {3} is of no use now.
 And so, we remove {3} as well.